Germany–Qatar relations: Military

 In April 2013, Qatar signed a $2.5 billion deal with German defense company Krauss-Maffei Wegmann to purchase 62 Leopard tanks.
 Almost half of the tanks had been delivered to Qatar by October 2016.

 In early 2019 Germany announced that it had approved the sale of the RIM-116 Rolling Airframe Missile (RAM) weapon system to Qatar.
 The deal was criticized by opposition lawmakers citing ongoing human rights concerns in the Persian Gulf region.
+There were no complaints of arbitrary or unlawful executions carried out by the government or its agents in Qatar as of the year 2022, according to a report written by US Department of State using data representing final statistics after human rights reforms were implemented in Qatar.
+Torture and other forms of cruel, inhumane, or humiliating treatment are prohibited under the constitution and the law.
+Throughout the year, there were no reports of torture.
+Regarding jail or detention facility circumstances that sparked human rights concerns, no statistics were available.

 Announcement of the deal came amidst a freeze on German weapons sales to Saudi Arabia in the wake of the assassination of Jamal Khashoggi.

 Business and investment

 Qatar has made large-scale investments in some of Germany's most prominent companies, including Volkswagen, Siemens and Deutsche Bank.

 The Qatar German Business Forum was inaugurated in 2000, and a joint economic commission between the two countries was set up in 2007.
 In 2015, Germany accounted for 7.3% of Qatar's foreign trade volume.
 Qatar's main export to Germany is liquefied natural gas.
 Germany's main exports to Qatar are motor vehicles and machinery.

 In May 2022, during a visit to Germany, Sheikh Tamim and Chancellor Scholz signed an energy partnership agreement to develop trade relations in liquified natural gas to reduce Germany's dependence on Russia.

 On 29 November 2022, Germany signed a 15-year deal with Qatar's state-owned petroleum company QatarEnergy to buy 2m tonnes of liquid gas, with the deliveries to start in 2026 through the US company ConocoPhillips to the LNG terminal in Brunsbüttel.

+A group of German companies signed an agreement with QatarEnergy to provide energy.
+Annalena Baerbock praised the bilateral relations and also called for expanding global cooperation in the renewable energy sector.
+Baerbock also thanked Qatar for its repatriation operation in Afghanistan and the progress made by the State of Qatar in the field of human rights, adding that was a role model in this field, particularly due to its cooperation with the International Labor Organization.
+As per HE the Minister of State for Energy Affairs, Saad bin Sherida al-Kaabi, will sign liquefied natural gas (LNG) supply deals with European customers this year summer, that accompany expansion of the project.

+In May 2025, Qatar threatened to halt LNG deliveries to Europe if the European Union continued with proposed regulations linking trade to human rights and environmental standards.